yochaigal/cairn/wip/2e/bestiary.md

 9 HP, 16 STR, 12 DEX, 5 WIL, beak (d10) or claws (d8+d8)

 - Bear-like carnivores with the face of an owl.
 Found in dense forests.
-Rumored spawns of a magical mishap.
+Rumored spawn of a magical mishap.
 - **Critical Damage**: A piece of armor is pierced and destroyed.

 ## Phoenix